 Diet sodas may also cause water retention.
 A can of diet soda can contain as much as 40 mg of sodium.
-Now this may not seem like much but if you drink several a day, the amount of sodium in your diet can quickly get out of control – especially when accompanied by the normal American diet of processed foods which also contain high amounts of sodium.
+Now, this may not seem like much.
+But if you drink several a day, the amount of sodium in your diet can quickly get out of control – especially when accompanied by the normal American diet of processed foods which also contain high amounts of sodium.
 Too much sodium can cause water retention and equal weight gain!

 According to the Mayo Clinic:

 If you’re trying to lose weight or prevent weight gain, products sweetened with artificial sweeteners rather than with higher calorie table sugar may be an attractive option.
-On the other hand, some research has suggested that consuming artificial sweeteners may be associated with increased weight, but the cause is not yet known.
+On the other hand, some research [suggests] that consuming artificial sweeteners may be associated with increased weight, but the cause is not yet known.

 Aspartame Can Cause Other Health Problems

 Besides weight gain, aspartame is associated with other potential health hazards.

 1. Psychological symptoms – depression, aggression, anxiety, irritability, phobias, severe depression, personality changes, memory loss and mood disturbances.

 2. Neurological symptoms – dizziness, numbness in the limbs, severe tremors, facial pain, seizures, headaches or migraines, confusion, fatigue, slurred speech and hyperactivity.

 3. Physical symptoms – nausea, vertigo, skin lesions, ringing in the ears, loss of taste, muscular and joint pain, irregular menstrual cycle, heart attack symptoms and menstrual cramps, diarrhea, abdominal pain, painful swallowing, asthma-like symptoms, thinning hair, hair loss, burning during urination, excessive thirst, fluid retention, high blood pressure, allergic reactions in the mouth, weight gain or loss, leg swelling and bloating.